BuildingSync/schema/proposals/2019/Controls.md

 		* ... same as above ...
 	 	* OtherControlTechnologyName

 Their were several existing systems that had existing ControlTechnologies.
-These systems were updated with the ControlHVACType complex element.
+These systems were updated with the ControlGeneralType complex element.
 The systems included: HeatingSource, CoolingSource, Delivery, OtherHVACSystems, Solar, DomesticHotWater, DishwasherSystem, LaundrySystem, PumpSystem, FanSystems, MotorSystems, HeatRecoverySystem, Pool/Heated, WaterUse, ProcessLoads, PlugLoads, CriticalITSystems, ConveyanceSystems.

 The `PrimaryHVACControlStrategy` will be renamed to `PrimaryControlSystemType`.